freecomputinglab/rheo.ohrg.org/pages/build-dir.typ

 #import "index.typ": rheobook
 #show: rheobook.with(current-page: "build-dir")

 = Build directory

 Rheo produces outputs a simple directory structure with one subdirectory for each kind of output.
-By default rheo produces all outputs (pdf, html, and epub) in a `build` directory directly instide the project directory:
+By default, Rheo produces all outputs (PDF, HTML, and EPUB) in a `build` directory instide the project directory:

 ```
 build/